microsoft/pxt/common-docs/javascript/operators.md

 ### ~hint

-Note that for the @boardname@ all arithmetic is performed on integers, rather than floating point.
+For the @boardname@ all arithmetic is performed on integers, rather than floating point.
 This also is true when simulating in the browser.

 ### ~